connor-makowski/x_rand/examples/fingerprint/readme.txt

 2. Copy in your current course data into `path/to/fingerprint/data`
   - Rename your downloaded anon id csv file to `aids.csv`
-  - Rename your downloaded anon id csv file to `profile_info.csv`
+  - Rename your downloaded profile info csv file to `profile_info.csv`

 3. Copy your edX code to `path/to/fingerprint/fingerprint.edx`